-In this section, we discuss the circuit to system-level simulation framework used to analyze the effectiveness of the presented training scheme on DCNNs.
-We developed a computation energy model based on the number of MAC operations in the training algorithm.
-We implemented multiplier and adder units at the Register-Transfer Level (RTL) in Verilog and mapped them to IBM 45nm technology in 1 GHz clock frequency using Synopsys Design Compiler.
-The power and delay numbers from the Design Compiler were fed to the energy computation model to get energy consumption statistics.
-We also computed storage requirements and memory access energy for the overall network based on input size, number of convolutional layers, number of kernels in each layer, size of fully connected layer, number of neurons in the fully connected layer and number of output neurons.
-The memory structure (SRAM) in our proposed system was modelled using CACTI ~\citep{muralimanohar2009cacti}, in 45nm technology library, to estimate the corresponding component of the energy consumption.
-At the system-level, the deep learning toolbox ~\citep{palm2012prediction}, MatConvNet ~\citep{vedaldi2015matconvnet}, and PyTorch ~\citep{paszke2017pytorch}, which are open source neural network simulators in MATLAB, C++, and Python, are used to apply the algorithm modifications and evaluate the classification accuracy of the DCNNs under consideration.
-The DCNNs were trained and tested using 4 NVIDIA Titan XP GPUs.
+At the algorithm level, the deep learning toolbox ~\cite{palm2012prediction}, MatConvNet ~\cite{vedaldi2015matconvnet}, and PyTorch ~\cite{paszke2017pytorch}, which are open source neural network simulators in MATLAB, C++, and Python, are used to apply the algorithm modifications and evaluate the classification accuracy of the DCNNs under consideration.
+The DCNNs were trained, tested and timed using NVIDIA GPUs.
 In all experiments, previously seen data were not used in subsequent stages of learning, and in each case the algorithm was tested on an independent validation dataset that was not used during training.
-Details of the benchmarks used in our experiments are listed in Table~\ref{table4}:
+Details of the benchmarks used in our experiments are listed in Table~\ref{BenchmarksIncre}: